ahzng/MemeAI/README.md

 ## Introduction

-Hey there! :wave: My name is SymbolAI.
+Hey there :wave:!
+My name is SymbolAI.
 I have been trained to recognize grayscale images of human symbols, such as numbers, letters, and mathematical notation.

 On average, I have a ***95% success rate***.
 Yeah, I tend to struggle with my 5's and S's.